MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment: Main Results

-Another important finding is that best performance is not exclusive to the newest and most powerful proprietary models.
-For example, GPT-4o exhibits consistently robust performance across all datasets.
-Moreover, several open-source models achieve performance comparable to, or in some cases surpassing, proprietary models.
-Notably, OSS-120B attains the second-best Macro-F1 on BingCheck and delivers SOTA-level results on other datasets.
-Qwen-2.5-70B and even the Qwen-2.5-7B demonstrate competitive and stable performance across diverse datasets. \textbf{These results indicate that \ourmethod\ does not depend solely on the intrinsic capacity of the underlying LLM.} Instead, the framework effectively amplifies the reasoning and verification capabilities of the base model.
-In addition, \ourmethod\ mitigates the limitations imposed by smaller parameter sizes, \textbf{enabling reliable automated veracity assessment tasks even with computationally efficient, open-source models.}
+Notably, strong performance is not exclusive to the most powerful proprietary models.
+GPT-4o exhibits consistently robust results, and several open-source models are highly competitive: OSS-120B attains the second-best Macro-F1 on BingCheck with SOTA-level results elsewhere, while Qwen-2.5-70B and even Qwen-2.5-7B deliver stable performance across datasets. \textbf{These findings suggest that \ourmethod\ effectively amplifies the reasoning capabilities of the base model}, \textbf{enabling reliable veracity assessment even with computationally efficient, open-source LLMs.}

-We also observed substantially weaker performance for the LLaMA-based models.
-Inspection of their ReAct logs indicates that, although they invoke external tools actively and frequently, they often fall into repetitive tool-calling patterns.
-This excessive evidence gathering increases context length and can overload the prompt, which in turn degrades downstream reasoning.
-In several cases, the models retrieved correct evidence but failed to integrate it into a coherent judgment, leading to erroneous predictions and lower F1 scores.
-We provide a more detailed analysis of tool-calling behaviors for more backbone models in the Ablation Study.
-In addition, we find that ReAct trajectories yield readable and interpretable traces of the verification process.
-We present an interpretability-oriented case study in the `Explainability Case Study' subsection.
+We also observe substantially weaker performance from LLaMA-based models.
+Inspection of their agent working logs reveals repetitive tool-calling patterns: although these models invoke tools actively, excessive evidence gathering inflates context length and degrades downstream reasoning, leading to erroneous predictions despite retrieving correct evidence.
+We provide further analysis of tool-calling behaviors in the Ablation Study and an interpretability-oriented case study in the Explainability Case Study subsection.